 Tier 2: raise up to $50 million per year (investment amounts per investor in this tier are limited)

-Crowdfunding.
 The JOBS Act also created a crowdfunding regulation (“Regulation CF”) that allows small companies to raise money online by selling securities.
-The total is capped at $1 million per year but may be raised from both accredited and non-accredited investors.
-The stipulation is that all crowdfunding investors must invest through a registered broker dealer or funding portal, and there are limits on what each investor may contribute.
+The total is capped at $1 million per year but maybe raised from both accredited and non-accredited investors.
+The stipulation is that all crowdfunding investors must invest through a registered broker-dealer or funding portal, and there are limits on what each investor may contribute.